 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages FirstCash (FCFS) Investors to Contact Firm's Attorneys, Securities Fraud Class Action Filed

 SAN FRANCISCO, Jan.
-20, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges FirstCash Holdings, Inc. ( FCFS) investors with significant losses to submit your losses now.
+24, 2022 /PRNewswire/ -- Hagens Berman urges FirstCash Holdings, Inc. (NASDAQ: FCFS) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 Class Period: Feb.
 1, 2018 – Nov.
 12, 2021